voxpupuli/puppet-usbguard/README.md

 ## Limitations

-* The usbguard package for RHEL/CentOS is only available for 7.4 and later or you  need to configure a external repo on your own (this module will never fiddle with your repo config)
+* The usbguard package for RHEL/CentOS is only available for 7.4 and later or you need to configure a external repo on your own.

 ## Development